 The opening credits feel like a Resnais film, in particular, Muriel made three years earlier.
 There are, however, more profound similarities between the two directors.
 Varda’s film doesn’t only point backwards but also anticipates later films by Resnais such as Providence (1977) and Mon Oncle d’Amerique (1980) Two of the director’s major films, that in some quarters have been labelled “academic” and “dry” whereas they, in fact, are quite playful and humorous.

 The same goes for Les Créatures.
 It wouldn’t be unreasonable to try to analyze the interweaving between truth and fiction, but it still wouldn’t do justice to the pure pleasure involved.
 Characters are manipulated in the game/story in the same way as Clive Langham manipulates his relatives in the draft for the book he is outlining in Providence.
-The abundance of crustaceans brings Mon Oncle d’Amerique to mind, where, incidentally characters also seem to be directed by forces beyond their control.
+The abundance of crustaceans brings Mon Oncle d’Amerique to mind, where, incidentally, characters also seem to be directed by forces beyond their control.

-Male vs Female creativity
+Male vs Female Creativity

 That these manipulations are visualisations of the creative process goes without saying, but it seems that Varda is interested in her character’s growth as well, at least the female ones.
-Edgar doesn’t show much of development.
+Edgar doesn’t show much development.
 He walks around the village, doing nothing or at least very little.
 Maybe that is why he, on occasion, speaks with animals.

 On the other hand, the other creatures of Varda’s imagination seem actually to learn something about themselves.
 For instance, Michele Quellec (Ingmar Bergman regular, Eva Dahlbeck) who, unlike Cléo, doesn’t need a life-threatening disease to evaluate her life.
 Her relationship with a married man is not going the way she expects, and she learns to deal with it.

-As mentioned above the film was something of a failure upon release (Cinémathèuqe director Henri Langlois said that people just didn’t get that it was “pure Meliès”) Varda managed to turn that lack of success into an installation piece called Ma Cabane de l’Échec.
+As mentioned above, the film was something of a failure upon release (Cinémathèuqe director Henri Langlois said that people just didn’t get that it was “pure Meliès”) Varda managed to turn that lack of success into an installation piece called Ma Cabane de l’Échec.
 It consisted of a shack built with reels from the film.
 Varda referred to it as a “Shack of a recycled movie.”
-More can be read here ( in French) An unusual and good-natured way of handling a non-success.
+More can be read here ( in French).
+An unusual and good-natured way of handling a non-success.

 Varda’s work has been underrated for years, but it seems her reputation has surged during this decade.
-There are plentiful of great works “cinecrit par Agnès Varda”.
+There are plentiful great works “cinecrit par Agnès Varda”.